-Commercial Operation Date of the Meldahl Project shall mean the earliest date, confirmed by a certificate by an independent engineer, selected by AMP, that the Meldahl Project is determined to be in service after physical completion, completion of all specified testing and release by its equipment suppliers and contractors for all commercial operating purposes without material restrictions.
+Commercial Operation Date shall mean the earliest date, confirmed by a certificate by an independent engineer, selected by AMP, that a generating unit of the Meldahl Project is determined to be in service after physical completion, completion of all specified testing and release by such unit's equipment suppliers and contractors for all commercial operating purposes without material restrictions.

-Contract or Power Sales Contract shall mean the Power Sales Contract dated as of November 1, 2009, between AMP and the 47 Participants, together with all appendices, amendments, and supplements permitted under the terms of the Power Sales Contract.
+Contract or Power Sales Contract shall mean the Power Sales Contract dated as of March 1, 2009, between AMP and the 48 Participants.